Joel Payamps: Oakland Athletics

 On August 20, 2022, Payamps was claimed off waivers by the Oakland Athletics.
+In 12 appearances for Oakland, Payamps logged a 1–3 record and 3.46 ERA with eight strikeouts over 13 innings pitched.

 Milwaukee Brewers

 On December 12, 2022, the Athletics sent Payamps to the Milwaukee Brewers in a three-team trade in which the Atlanta Braves acquired Sean Murphy, the Brewers also acquired William Contreras and Justin Yeager, and the Athletics acquired Manny Piña, Esteury Ruiz, Kyle Muller, Freddy Tarnok, and Royber Salinas.